newtryer7w537r63/webgl-es6-starter2/README.md

 # Three.js Webpack ES6 Boilerplate

 ![alt text](https://github.com/MemoryWrong/webgl-experiment/tree/master/src/public/assets/img/demo.png)
-A basic boilerplate for a Three.js project including the use of Webpack and ES6 syntax via Babel.

 ## Project Structure
 * build - Directory for built and compressed files from the npm build script